Trachysphaera lobata

 Trachysphaera lobata, also known as the sand pill millipede, is a species of pill millipede within the genus Trachysphaera and family Glomeridae.

 Description

+Trachysphaera lobata is a small pill millipede species which can roll into a ball of up to 3 mm in diameter.
+Each body segments posterior margin has a raised ridge which is adorned with rows of tubercles.
 T. lobata has been recorded to reach lengths up to 4.1 mm long and a width of 1.9 mm wide.
 Individuals possess 17 pairs of legs.
 Eyes consist of a row of 4 or 5 ocelli.
 Young T. lobata are white, however adult are brown in colour.

 Distribution

-Trachysphaera lobata is present within the United Kingdom where populations exist in Cornwall, the Isle of Wight and Wales.

-It can also be found in France where populations have been recorded in Génis.
+Trachysphaera lobata is present within the United Kingdom where populations exist in Cornwall, the Isle of Wight and South Wales.
+It can also be found in France where populations have been found in the western side of the country.

 Habitat

-Within the United Kingdom T. lobata can be found in woodlands inside soil, leaf litter and dead wood.

-In France T. lobata is found in a variety of sites ranging from woodlands, caves and even a quarry.
+Trachysphaera lobata can be found in woodlands inside soil, leaf litter and dead wood.
+Preferred soils are sandy and humus rich where the millipede can be found at depths of 15 cm.
+In France T. lobata is found in a variety of calcareous sites ranging from woodlands, caves and quarries.